 This helps sculpt that back width without needing any weights.

-3. Static Hold (Chair Pull) – Sit and hold a halfway pull for 20–30 seconds, repeat 3 times
+Static Chair Pull – Sit and maintain a halfway row contraction for 20–30 seconds (Repeat 3 times).

 Wall Exercises for Back Width